10 Things to Consider Before

 How much do you love your furniture?

 Scratching and climbing are natural behaviors for cats.
 Providing them with appropriate cat scratchers and cat furniture and keep your kitty’s nails trimmed.
-Cats adopted from PACC cannot be declawed, as there are many other physical and behavioral risks involved with this procedure.
+Cats adopted from GPG cannot be declawed, as there are many other physical and behavioral risks involved with this procedure.
 If you want a declawed cat, please ask a staff member or volunteer if we have any already-declawed cats.
 If we don’t, we can point you to a local rescue who does!

 Can you put the time into training?